 I serve them often now – for birthdays, Christmas, or potluck parties.
 And always, the compliments flow.

-- 8 ounces (1 cup) unsalted butter, slightly softened, about 60° Fahrenheit
+- 227 grams 1 cup unsalted butter, slightly softened, about 65° Fahrenheit

-- SIFT the flour back and forth between 2 large bowls 4 to 6 times.
+- SIFT several cups of flour back and forth between 2 large bowls 3 to 4 times.

-- WEIGH 14 ounces of flour on a digital kitchen scale and place it in a bowl.
+- WEIGH 396 grams of the sifted flour on a digital kitchen scale and place it in a bowl.
+If you don't have a scale, use 3 cups + 1 tablespoon of flour.
+(Measure carefully.)

 - WHISK the cream of tartar, baking soda, and salt into the flour.

-- In a separate bowl, CREAM 14 ounces (1 ½ cup) sugar and butter together with an electric mixer on high for 1 ½ minutes.
-Please note: The butter should be about 60° Fahrenheit.
-Warmer butter will cause the cookie to spread too much when baked and not give good results.
-If the butter gets too warm, refrigerate for a few minutes before creaming it.
+- In a separate bowl, CREAM 330 grams (1⅔ cup) sugar and butter together with an electric mixer on high for 1 ½ to 3 minutes, or until the texture progresses from sandy to creamy.
+Please note: The butter should be between 62 to 65°F (16 to 20°C).
+Colder butter could prevent the cookie from spreading enough as it cooks.
+Warmer butter will cause the cookie to spread too much when baking and may create a more crispy cookie.
+If the butter gets too warm, refrigerate it for a few minutes before creaming it.

-- BLEND the eggs and vanilla into the creamed sugar and mix on medium speed for 30 seconds.
+- BLEND the vanilla and eggs (one at a time) into the creamed sugar and mix on medium speed for 30 seconds.
 Please note: Take the eggs straight from the refrigerator before blending.
 They should be cold.

 - MIX the flour mixture into the wet ingredients.
 Use an electric mixer on low and mix until the flour is incorporated.

-- SCOOP the cookie dough with 1 or 2 tablespoon cookie scoop.
+- SCOOP the cookie dough with a 2 tablespoon muffin scoop.

-- REPEAT rolling the cookie dough balls and place them all on the baking sheet about 3 inches apart.
+- REPEAT rolling the cookie dough balls and place them all on the baking sheet 2 to 3 inches apart.

-- REMOVE silicone baking sheet from the oven and cool for 5 minutes.
+- REMOVE the baking sheet from the oven and cool for 5 minutes.

-- TRANSFER the cookies to a cooling rack and allow to cool completely, about 45 minutes.
+- TRANSFER the cookies from the baking sheet to the cooling rack and allow them to cool completely, about 45 minutes to 1 hour.

 - COOL the cookies completely.

-- STACK the cookies 4 or 5 cookies high.
+- STACK the cookies 3 or 4 cookies high.

 - DOUBLE WRAP the stacked cookies with plastic wrap, ensuring that the cookie is completely covered.